The first academic poems of André BRETON. 1914.

 Slnd [Circa 1914]

-Rare manuscript of this youthful poem with Mallarmean accents which will be published in 1919 in his collection Mont de Piété.
+Rare manuscript of this early poem with Mallarméan overtones which would be published in 1919 in his collection Mont de Piété.

 _____________________________________________________

-To dawn on the sighs of my lips
+To emerge at the sighs of my lip

 Illuminated by flowery water.